nandha-org/java-spring-petclinic/README.md

 ## Create an Azure App Service

 > [!NOTE]
 > For Spring applications, we recommend using Azure Spring Apps.
 However, you can still use Azure App Service as a destination.
+See [Java Workload Destination Guide](https://aka.ms/javadestinations) for advice.

 Create a web app hosted in Azure with a unique name, **Linux** as the OS and **Java 8** as the runtime and Tomcat 9 enabled .